Electrotyping: Electrotyping in printing

 1841 magazine illustration by Joseph Alexander Adams.
 The illustration compares direct letterpress printing from a wood carving and from a copper electrotype copy of the carving; it is among the earliest uses of electrotypes in printing.

 The electrotyping department of the New York Herald in 1902.

 One of the first applications of electrotyping was in printing.
 Initially, electrotyping was used to make copper reproductions of engraved metal plates or wooden carvings, which were used to print artwork.
 The electrotypes could be incorporated along with movable type to compose the formes for printing.
 Jacobi published his first account of electrotyping in October 1838.
 In 1839, electrotyping was used by Russian printers for government documents; the Russian Czar Nicholas I had immediately become an enthusiastic supporter and patron of the technology.
 In England, the first use of electrotyping for printing appeared in the London Journal of April 1840, and other English examples are known from later in that year.
 The image to the right shows one of the earliest uses of electrotyping in the United States; it is a comparison done by Joseph Alexander Adams in 1841 of the printed image prepared directly from a wood carving and of the image printed from a copper electrotype copy.
 Electrotyped copper plates could be formed into cylinders, which was valuable for use in magazine and newspaper printing.

 Electrotyping was also used to produce entire printing plates directly from the formes composed from movable type and illustrations.
 In this application, electrotyping was a higher quality but more costly alternative to stereotyping, which involved casting of type metal into a mold prepared from the forme.
 Stereotyping had been invented around 1725, and was already well-established when electrotyping was invented in 1838.
 Both methods yielded plates that could be preserved in case of future needs, for example in the printing of novels and other books of unpredictable popularity.
 The movable type used to compose the original forme could then be re-used.
-Both methods could be used to prepared curved plates for rotary presses, which were used for the longest print runs.
+Both methods could be used to prepare curved plates for rotary presses, which were used for the longest print runs.
 The widespread adoption of electrotyping for this use occurred after mechanical electrical generators (dynamos) became commonly available around 1872.
 These generators supplanted the whole rooms of chemical batteries (Smee cells) that were previously used to provide electricity for electrotyping.
 Batteries did not have the electrical capacity needed to rapidly deposit the electrotype (or "electro").
 The advent of plating dynamos sped up electrotyping twenty times or more, so that an electrotype printing plate could be deposited in less than two hours.
 In addition, the chemical batteries gave off toxic fumes that had required their isolation in separate rooms.